Beryciformes

 The Beryciformes /'bɛrᵻsᵻfɔːrmiːz/ are a poorly-understood order of carnivorous ray-finned fishes consisting of 7 families, 30 genera, and 161 species.
 They feed on small fish and invertebrates.
 Beyond this, little is known about the biology of most member species because of their nocturnal habits and deepwater habitats.

 All beryciform species are marine and most live in tropical to temperate, deepwater environments.
 Most live on the continental shelf and continental slope, with some species being found as deep as 2000 m.
 Some species move closer to the surface at night, while others live entirely in shallow water and are nocturnal, hiding in rock crevices and caves during the day.
 Several species are mesopelagic and bathypelagic.
 Beryciformes' bodies are deep and mildly compressed, typically with large eyes that help them see in darker waters.
 Colors range from red to yellow and brown to black, and sizes range from 8–61 cm.
-Member genera include the alfonsinos, squirrelfishes, flashlight fishes, fangtooth fishes, spinyfins, pineconefishes, redfishes, roughies, and slimeheads.
-A number of member species are caught commercially, including the alfonsino, the splendid alfonsino, and the orange roughy, the latter being much more economically important.
-Some species have bioluminescent bacteria contained in pockets of skin or in light organs near the eyes, including the anomalopids and monocentrids.
+Member genera include the alfonsinos, squirrelfishes, pricklefishes, and whalefishes.
+A number of member species are caught commercially, including the alfonsino and the splendid alfonsino.

-Taxonomy and phylogeny
+Taxonomy

 Beryciforms first appeared during the Late Cretaceous period and have survived to today in relative abundance.
 They are considered the most primitive order in Acanthopterygii, and as such are split off at the base of the cladogram below from the rest of the member orders.
 Beryciforms are distinguished by having 18–19 caudal fin rays, as opposed to percomorphs, which have 17.
 Having fewer caudal fin rays is considered a sign of a more recently evolved species among fish.
-The whalefishes, beardfishes, gibberfishes, and pricklefishes were once considered members of Beryciformes, but have since been assigned to separate orders.